Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: A Further Improvement for Unsplittable 5-CVRP

 \section{A Further Improvement for Unsplittable 5-CVRP}

-In this section, we further improve the approximation ratio from $5/3+\ln(5/3)< 2.178$ (in the previous section) to $2.157$ for unsplittable 5-CVRP.
+In this section, we further improve the approximation ratio from $\frac{5}{3}+\ln\frac{5}{3}< 2.178$ (in the previous section) to $2.157$ for unsplittable 5-CVRP.
 Different from our algorithms for unsplittable 3-CVRP and 4-CVRP, we will use LP-UITP for unsplittable 5-CVRP.
-This is the reason why we do not put our algorithms for unsplittable 3-CVRP, 4-CVRP and 5-CVRP together.
+This is also the reason why we do not put our algorithms for unsplittable 3-CVRP, 4-CVRP and 5-CVRP together.

-The previous ratio is obtained under the case $\ra=1$.
-In this case, an $O(1)$-approximate mod-$k$-cycle packing has a better performance by Lemma~\ref{lb-cyclepacking}.
-Hence, for unsplittable 5-CVRP, we will use two algorithms and make a trade-off between them.
-In the first algorithm, we first construct a mod-5-cycle packing by the 2-approximation algorithm in~\cite{GoemansW95} and then generate a feasible solution based on it.
-The second algorithm is to call the LP-UITP algorithm on the Hamiltonian cycle $H_{CS}$.
+The previous approximation ratio is obtained by using the Hamiltonian cycle $H_{CS}$ under the case $\ra=1$.
+In this case, an $O(1)$-approximate mod-$k$-cycle cover has a better performance than $H_{CS}$ by Lemmas~\ref{lb-chris} and \ref{lb-cyclepacking}.
+Hence, for unsplittable 5-CVRP, we use two algorithms.
+In the first algorithm, we construct a mod-5-cycle cover via the 2-approximation algorithm in~\cite{GoemansW95} and then obtain a feasible solution from it.
+The second algorithm calls LP-UITP on the Hamiltonian cycle $H_{CS}$.